 Viral vector technologies are at the heart of many promising new therapies, such as vaccines, gene therapies, immune-oncology therapies and other advanced therapy medicinal products (ATMPs).
 In this rapidly evolving and competitive landscape, there is little scope for error or inefficiency in the development process.

-A contract manufacturing and development organization (CDMO) that specializes in viral vector products can be a lifeline for process development and CMC managers, who bear the lion’s share of responsibility for ensuring their company’s innovations make it from bench to clinic as quickly and efficiently as possible.
-Outsourcing to a CDMO is one of the best ways to de-risk and accelerate viral vector projects—provided it is carefully planned and managed from the start.
-So how do you engage effectively with a CDMO and make the most of this important relationship?
+A contract manufacturing and development organization (CDMO) specializing in viral vector products can be a lifeline for process development and CMC managers, who bear the lion’s share of responsibility for ensuring their company’s innovations make it from bench to bench clinic as quickly and efficiently as possible.
+Outsourcing to a CDMO is one of the best ways to de-risk and accelerate viral vector projects—provided it is carefully planned and managed.
+So how do you engage effectively with a CDMO and make the most of this vital relationship?
 Here are 5 steps to a successful collaboration.

 In viral vector product development, the seeds of success—or failure—are sown early.
 In particular, there are many challenges and pitfalls when taking a product from proof-of-concept to the first clinical trials.
-The decisions you make at this stage can have major consequences in terms of overall capability, reliability, quality and cost-efficiency of your process.
+The decisions you make at this stage can have major consequences regarding the overall capability, reliability, quality and cost-efficiency of your process.

 A CDMO with a strong track record in viral vector development and process engineering should be able to evaluate your project from every angle—scientific, technical, operational, cost and regulatory.
 An early assessment will maximize the number of design options available and ensure that strategic gaps, issues, and potential stumbling blocks are spotted early, before they become problematic.

-Before engaging with a CDMO, it is a good idea to run a gap analysis to assess your in-house capabilities and identify any gaps that you think need to be filled in terms of skills, expertise and resources.
+Before engaging with a CDMO, it is a good idea to run a gap analysis to assess your in-house capabilities and identify any gaps you think need filling regarding skills, expertise and resources.
 Consider also the more intangible qualities that make for a good working relationship.
 Intangible qualities could be your preferred communication style, the importance of compatible values, and the degree of responsiveness, flexibility and support you expect from a potential partner.

-With your general needs and preferences in mind, you will be in a better position to research potential CDMOs, articulate your needs, and effectively interview candidates.
-At the same time, it is important to remain open-minded in your initial discussions with CDMOs.
-In many cases they will be able to spot gaps or needs that weren’t identified in your gap analysis.
+With your general needs and preferences in mind, you will be better positioned to research potential CDMOs, articulate your needs, and effectively interview candidates.
+At the same time, it is vital to remain open-minded in your initial discussions with CDMOs.
+In many cases, they will be able to spot gaps or needs that weren’t identified in your gap analysis.